Steffen Seibert

-Steffen Rüdiger Seibert (born 7 June 1960 in Munich) is a German journalist who served as head of the German Federal Government's Press and Information Office and as the German government's spokesperson from 2010 to 2021.
+Steffen Rüdiger Seibert (born 7 June 1960 in Munich) is a German journalist and former television host who serves as German Ambassador to Israel.
+He previously served as head of the German Federal Government's Press and Information Office and as the German government's spokesperson from 2010 to 2021.
 During his tenure, Seibert was officially ranked as a Secretary of State.

 From late 2016 Seibert was a member of the German government's cabinet committee on Brexit at which ministers discuss organizational and structural issues related to the United Kingdom's departure from the European Union.

 Previously Seibert worked for the German television station ZDF as a journalist and presenter of the popular heute-journal (until 2010).

 Biography

 Seibert was born in Munich in 1960, and went to school at the Tellkampfschule in Hanover.
 He then studied history in Hamburg and at the London School of Economics.

 Seibert is married (his wife is an artist), and has a daughter and two sons.
 They lived in Wiesbaden before moving to Berlin's Dahlem district in 2011.